armandgurgu23/maskrcnn-deploy/README.md

 <h2> Demo of Code </h2>

+A [video demonstration](https://www.youtube.com/watch?v=xgXu-N72VCk&ab_channel=TechWithArmand) of how this application works is available on Youtube.
+Since this project is ongoing, the video demonstration will be updated on Youtube to reflect the addition of major features on the frontend, backend or application deployment code.

 <h2> TO-DO </h2>

 - [x] Implement Mask-RCNN model inference route using FastAPI and PyTorch.
 - [x] Implement browser front end using ReactJS and Axios.
-- [ ] Add object segmentor route and render inference on front end.
+- [x] Add object segmentor route and render inference on front end.
 - [ ] Set up Dockerfiles for front end and back end.